luispedro/ngless-benchmark/mocat/README.md

 If your perl installation is missing some third party libraries you might run into errors.
 If this happens check the files in the logs/ folder for debugging information.

+Depending on your system it may also be necessary to modify `MOCAT_dir` in `MOCAT.cfg` and `MOCAT-simulated.cfg` to be an absolute path to the MOCAT subfolder in the same location as this README.
+That is, if this README is in `/path/to/README` `MOCAT_dir` should read `/path/to/MOCAT`.

+### OM-RGC profiling

+MOCAT's OM-RGC.zip includes a `functional.map` file with incorrect IDs.
+These don't match the OM-RGC fasta file in the same zip file.

+To address this a new `functional.map` file was created.
+The correct version is now downloaded by download-mocat-and-data.py .